-- i.
-Construction of a comprehensive trail and park system that is connected to the rest of Deep Bay trail system, to the existing Deep Bay community, the Vancouver Island University Marine Research Station and waterfront viewing and picnic areas.
-The trail network must be publically owned or with legal public access.
-The trail network should be designed with areas along the trail in appropriate locations of a width suitable to be developed into playgrounds or meeting areas; - ii. aAn area for boat trailer parking located as near to the Deep Bay Harbour as possible.
+- areas along the trail in appropriate locations of a width suitable to be developed into playgrounds or meeting areas; - ii. an area for boat trailer parking located as near to the Deep Bay Harbour as possible.
 At the time of writing this Plan, the portion of Lot A approximately 0.65 ha in area between Gainsburg Road and a portion of Deep Bay Creek 2 Community Park is identified as a suitable location.
-Other potential locations can be explored at the time of rezoning application; - b) For rezoning pursuant to policy 15 (tourist commercial), policy 17 (service commercial), or policy 11 (transfer) or combination thereof: - iii.a small scale, community publically accessible recreational building as part of the tourist commercial development; - ivii. provision of affordable housing secured by housing agreement, or contribution to a Regional District affordable housing fund, should one be established; - +iii. development of the parking area indicated in Policy 24a)ii above including clearing, grading, surfacing, and any other associated improvements to create a trailer parking area; and - vi-iv. contribution to construction of a new fire hall for Deep Bay Improvement District taking into account the existing community's contribution through taxation to raise the required funds. - c) Additionally, for rezoning pursuant to policy 11 (transfer): - i. a sewage collection, treatment and disposal system for the development, to be owned and operated by the Regional District, capable of expansion to at least 320 additional connections outside of Deep Bay Southwest which represents the number of existing dwellings accessible by road from Gainsburg Road.
+Other potential locations can be explored at the time of rezoning application; - b) For rezoning pursuant to policy 15 (tourist commercial), policy 17 (service commercial), or policy 11 (transfer) or combination thereof: - i. a small scale, publically accessible recreational building as part of the tourist commercial development; - ii. provision of affordable housing secured by housing agreement, or contribution to a Regional District affordable housing fund, should one be established; - iii. development of the parking area indicated in Policy 24a)ii above including clearing, grading, surfacing, and any other associated improvements to create a trailer parking area; and - iv. financial contribution to capital improvements or purchases of the Deep Bay Improvement District's fire protection service. - c) Additionally, for rezoning pursuant to policy 11 (transfer): - i. a sewage collection, treatment and disposal system for the development, to be owned and operated by the Regional District, capable of expansion to at least 320 additional connections outside of Deep Bay Southwest which represents the number of existing dwellings accessible by road from Gainsburg Road.